movim/movim_docker/README.md

 ## Tags

 The image name is `ghcr.io/movim/movim`.
 Images are available from tag `v0.21rc3` onwards.
-The first image build has a `-r0` suffix.
 For older image versions, see [DockerHub](https://hub.docker.com/r/movim/movim).

 Experimental Alpine based images have an `-alpine` suffix.